Status of food safety in Africa

 The current food safety situation in sub-Saharan Africa (SSA) has been analyzed by the Global Food Safety Partnership.

 According to the GFSP report, the current investment in Food Safety focuses on access to regional and international export markets.
 Thus, it is not concentrating on reducing foodborne illness among the population in SSA.
-Food safety has become an important public health and development concern due to the fast change within SSA agri-food systems and new knowledge on foodborne health and economic burden.
+Food safety has become an important public health and development concern due to the fast change within SSA agri-food systems and new knowledge on foodborne disease health and economic burden.
 Therefore, the need of reconsidering national government investments and donor support is necessary.

 The GFSP report provides the first analysis of food safety investments and up-to-date information regarding the key food safety players in SSA.

-According to this study, the complexity, dynamism and diversity of the food system hamper the planning and targeting of investments.
+According to this study, the complexity, dynamism and diversity of the hamper the planning and targeting of investments.
 However, they offer opportunities for the development of agri-food systems.
 Some of the key elements of the agri-food systems are:

 • The dominance of and the diversity of foods

-• There are many and limited knowledge on their presence.
+• There are many hazards and limited knowledge on their presence.

 • Prevalence and contribution to health risks